abedormancy/tinydownloader/README.md

 windows & jdk >= 1.8

 1. run `compile.cmd`
-2. drag the executable java file to the `drag2run.cmd` or run directly to see the Test
+2. drag the executable java file to the `drag2run.cmd` or run directly to see the Demo